acode/KeyQL/README.md

 ![travis-ci build](https://travis-ci.org/FunctionScript/KeyQL.svg?branch=master)
 ![npm version](https://badge.fury.io/js/keyql.svg)

-KeyQL is a package and language specification for querying datasets using key-value pairs.
+KeyQL is a package, language and specification for querying datasets using key-value pairs.
 The provided Node.js package can be used to filter large JSON datasets from any codebase, but the primary purpose of KeyQL is to be used with [FunctionScript](https://github.com/FunctionScript/FunctionScript)
 APIs, where JSON or HTTP Query Parameter key-value pairs can be used to encode